I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-getpitch.md

 <p> </p>

 ## -remarks
 <p>Hardware and drivers can optionally support the <i>GetPitch</i> function.  </p>

 <p>The surface for which the <i>GetPitch</i> function returns the pitch can be non-lockable or protected.
 Therefore, the application cannot retrieve the pitch of the surface through a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-lock.md">Lock</a> function.
 The application must retrieve the pitch of the surface to properly allocate the system memory buffer that the application subsequently uses in calls to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-encryptionblt.md">EncryptionBlt</a> and <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-decryptionblt.md">DecryptionBlt</a> functions. </p>

-<p>Hardware and drivers can optionally support the <i>GetPitch</i> function.  </p>

-<p>The surface for which the <i>GetPitch</i> function returns the pitch can be non-lockable or protected.
-Therefore, the application cannot retrieve the pitch of the surface through a call to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-lock.md">Lock</a> function.
-The application must retrieve the pitch of the surface to properly allocate the system memory buffer that the application subsequently uses in calls to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-encryptionblt.md">EncryptionBlt</a> and <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-decryptionblt.md">DecryptionBlt</a> functions. </p>